newmouse11/DDos/README.md

 This is an Open Source project created for "testing purposes" only, not for causing actual harm.

-For certain parts of the code, you can stop the execution by simply typing stop in the terminal.
+For certain parts of the code, you can stop the execution by simply typing 'stop' in the terminal.